cirno-app/cirno/README.md

 - `--json`: output as JSON.

-List all applications in the project.
+List all applications in the environment.

 ### `cirno yarn <id>`